You are using an outdated browser version not supported by this website.

 Click here to upgrade your browser

-The Unex Systems’ Framed Glass Balustrades are aluminium framed panels with glass infill spanning between the horizontal rails.
-There is a choice of six-plus top rail profiles which can be adapted and all aluminium can be finished in a range of colours.
+Unex's Framed Glass balustrade, Avon Style, are aluminium framed panels with glass infill spanning between the top and bottom rails with a choice of five interchangeable top rail options, all of which can be finished in a range of 60+ colours.

-This traditional system is an attractive, yet the most cost-effective balustrade of all glass styles.
+This traditional system is attractive, yet the most cost-effective balustrade of all glass styles.

-The vertical baluster styles by Unex Systems can be used for both external and internal applications, including decks, balconies, stairways and landings, mezzanine floors, pedestrian gates and pool fences, etc.
+The Avon Framed Glass style by UNEX can be used for both external and internal applications, including decks, balconies, stairways and landings, mezzanine floors, pedestrian gates, and pool fences, etc.

 There is a wide range of fixing options available to fix to the top and sides of both timber and concrete substrates.
 The Unex Systems DKG2 gutter bracket system is designed for membrane decks with gutters and waterproofing considerations.
 Site-specific specifications may also be provided upon request for those non-standard situations.